ulisesedu7/ulisesedu7/README.md

 <details>
  <summary>Learn more about me 😄!</summary>
  <ul>
-  <li>I'm currently learning how to be a professional software developer with Microverse!</li>
+  <li>I'm a Full-Stack Web Developer specializing in React and Ruby on Rails!</li>
   <li>I’m available for new opportunities and projects you'd need any help with!</li>
   <li>My projects are available at <a href="https://ulisesedu7.github.io/Portafolio/" target=”_blank”>@ulisesedu7</a></li>
   <li>⚡I like a lot: 🎹Music | 🎮Gaming | 🥊Boxing | ⚽Soccer | 🎥Movies & Series | 🍔Food</li>